 violation of the State Department’s protocols for transmitting

-information.
-He has spent the past week taking calls from foreign leaders — on the unprotected phone lines of his Tower — without first soliciting pertinent briefings, in defiance of longstanding practice.
+leaders — on the unprotected phone lines of his Tower — without first soliciting pertinent briefings, in defiance of longstanding practice.
+Referred to his White House transition as though it were the next season of The Apprentice.

 Don't miss this article below, please.